cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:------------------|
 | **Possible values** | &gt;= `"0s"`      |

-This high-level timeout value is applied when the TCP connection has been made and the peers are negotiating an upgrade to secret connection.
+This high-level timeout value is applied when the TCP connection has been established with a peer, and the node and peer are negotiating its upgrade into a secret authenticated connection.

 The value `"0s"` is undefined, and it can lead to unexpected behaviour.

 ### p2p.dial_timeout

 Timeout duration for the low-level dialer that connects to the remote address on the TCP network.

 ```toml
 dial_timeout = "3s"
 ```